kjh311/allowance-app/Notes.md

 TODO:

+MVP:
+Under user page, todos should be similar to todo page, with colored due dates Same as under child page when $ or points are added to a todo item and it's marked as completed, the money and points don't go to the child weird animation of navbar buttons on click create a home page when not logged in that tells about the app and has a register and login button

 CHILDREN
 -login functionality for kids where they can only see their own page.
 They can see what chores are assigned to them and which they can pick up for extra cash
 -a child's version of the app where they can hit 'complete' for each chore and a notification will be sent to the adult for review.
 Or it will turn a different color for review.